 Toasted sesame oil is what really gives the dish the classic egg roll taste.
 You can find it in the Asian section of your grocery store.

 If you’re vegan there is a recipe for sautéed crumbled tempeh to add to the vegetables for additional protein.
-If you eat tofu that would work too!
+Pan Fried Tofu would work too!

 I like to scramble a couple of eggs directly into the same skillet for an authentic taste if you eat eggs.